Show All Answers

 Maintaining 21,600 acres of the Mt.
 Tamalpais Watershed has an increasing cost.
 MMWD’s responsibilities include managing wildfire risks, restoring habitat, protecting rare plants and animals, maintaining access roads and trails, assisting visitors, and preserving the ecological health of the creeks.

 MMWD has and will continue to have discounted programs for low-income and medically disabled customers.
-Both programs waive the fixed fees (service charge and watershed management fee), so you pay only for water used.
+Both programs waive fixed fees, so you pay only for water used.
 We can send you more information and an application by mail or email.
 Visit marinwater.org/discounts or call our Customer Service Department at 415-945-1400.

 To provide additional information about the proposed increases, we are holding two public workshops and a hearing.
 We invite you to attend!